200 free energy mobsters2 link

 This has really unfortunate consequences for any recent graduates or others trying to break into the tech field.
 There are WAY more beginning career people than jobs available.
 Which is made even worse with the amount of layoffs there are, where mid-level employees are now having to settle for entry level jobs.

-What can we do?
 I have two pieces of advice for people interested in the topic, or wanting to break into the field but can't.
 Try breaking in from a adjacent field, where you can get some exposure to tech.
 Things that data entry, analytics(this can be finance, supply chain etc).
 Then try to learn as much as you can from the tech people at your company.

 The second piece of advice.
 Go into a different field.
 Software engineering is not for everyone.
 You have to learn and understand some relatively complex topics, and it's becoming harder and harder to be competitive in the industry.
 Healthcare, supply chain, and many other industries are booming right now.